ITRS-Group/monitor-merlin/encrypted_merlin.md

 It is possible to configure merlin to encrypt the packets sent over the merlin port (default 15551).
 This can be useful if different OP5 Monitor nodes need to communicate over the internet, for example if you have a remote poller.
-For nodes which are placed within the same secure local network, encryption is often unnecessary, and introduced an unnecessary performance penalty.
+For nodes which are placed within the same secure local network, encryption is often unnecessary, and introduces an unnecessary performance penalty.

 Merlin uses public key encryption, which requires setup of both a private and public key for each node.